Tool Reviews 8 min read

 RefundYourSOL

-Fee: 15% | Security: Server-side | UX: Moderate
+Fee: 15% (base) | Security: API-assisted (client-side signing) | UX: Moderate

 RefundYourSOL is one of the more established tools in this space.
 It has a longer track record, more public user feedback, and decent documentation that helps users understand what rent recovery actually is.